Knowledge Base Sections ▾

 | JoinGonka Gateway + Qwen3-235B | $0.25 | 0.05 cups |

-JoinGonka Gateway provides flagship-level quality (Qwen3-235B on benchmarks is close to Claude Sonnet 4.5) at a price lower than the cheapest open-source model on OpenRouter.
+JoinGonka Gateway delivers flagship-level quality (Qwen3-235B on benchmarks is close to Claude Sonnet 4.6) at a price lower than the cheapest open-source model on OpenRouter.
 This is the fundamental difference between a decentralized network and an aggregator of centralized providers.

-More details on the model architecture — article on Qwen3-235B.
-General market context — review of the cheapest AI API in 2026.
-The network architecture explaining these prices — Network Architecture.
+More about the model's architecture — article on Qwen3-235B.
+General market context — overview of the cheapest AI API in 2026.
+Network architecture explaining these prices — Network Architecture.

 How to Switch Tools from OpenRouter to JoinGonka

-Both OpenRouter and JoinGonka Gateway use an OpenAI-compatible API, so the transition requires no code changes — only changing the base URL and API key in your tool or application's configuration.
+OpenRouter and JoinGonka Gateway both use an OpenAI-compatible API, so migration doesn't require any code changes — only changing the base URL and API key in the configuration of your tool or application.

 Step 2.
-Replace the endpoint wherever OpenRouter was used.
+Replace the endpoint everywhere OpenRouter was used.
 Old configuration:

 OPENAI_BASE_URL=https://openrouter.ai/api/v1